album-app/album/docs/catalog-development.md

 use our [capture-knowledge](https://gitlab.com/album-app/catalogs/capture-knowledge) catalog instead.
 Please [contact us](/contributing) if you have questions!

-All instructions are command line calls based on the Unix syntax - Windows users have to use backslashes for local paths and `dir` instead of `cd`.
+All instructions are command line calls based on the Unix syntax - Windows users have to use backslashes for local paths.

 ## Catalog types